-Once parents and their son or daughter with a disability have visualized their “dream” home, the next step is to explore how much can be spent on housing.
-It is essential to look at possible income, Medicaid, SSI, SSDI, work income, and family contributions.
-Administered by states, in Minnesota Medicaid is called “Medical Assistance” or “MA.”
+Once parents and their son or daughter with a disability have visualized their home of choice, the next step is to explore how much can be spent on housing.
+It is essential to look at possible income, including Medicaid Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), work income, and family contributions.
+Administered by states, in Minnesota Medicaid is called Medical Assistance (MA).
 Creating a list of expenses is essential.
 There are no easy answers when it comes to obtaining payment for housing.
-Eligibility criteria for your son or daughter’s specific disability will become a determining factor for most funding.
+Eligibility criteria for your daughter or son’s specific disability is a determining factor for most funding.

 FEDERAL MEDICAID pays for medical services for individuals with disabilities and families with low incomes, including children, pregnant women, and people over the age of 65.
 The federal Centers for Medicare and Medicaid Services (CMS) administers Medicaid nationwide, provides funding, approves state plans, and ensures compliance with federal regulations.
 In Minnesota, the Department of Human Services oversees the Medicaid (Medical Assistance) program, administered locally by counties.